-For the $\bar{p}/p$ ratio (Fig. 2a), It's quite obvious that our new (IHRG) model as well as the ideal HRG model provide a very good agreement with experimental data up to the 200 GeV RHIC data, which is the highest energy available experimental point.
-On the contrary, our CRMC simulations seem to severely underestimate the experimental data especially for 20 GeV $\lessapprox$ $\sqrt{s_{\mathtt{NN}}}$ $\lessapprox$ 200 GeV.
-Up to about $\sqrt{s_{\mathtt{NN}}}$ $\simeq$ 200 GeV, the $\bar{p}/p$ ratio calculated by both our new IHRG model and the ideal HRG model are almost indistinguishable.
+For the $\bar{p}/p$ ratio (Fig. 2a), it's evident that both our new HRG model and the ideal IHRG model exhibit very good agreement with experimental data up to the 200 GeV RHIC data, which represents the highest energy available experimentally.
+Conversely, our CRMC simulations notably underestimate the experimental data, especially for energies ranging from approximately 20 GeV to 200 GeV.
+Up to around $\sqrt{s_{\mathtt{NN}}} \simeq 200$ GeV, the $\bar{p}/p$ ratio calculated by both our new HRG model and the ideal IHRG model is nearly indistinguishable.

-On the other hand, the profiles of the ratios $\bar{\Lambda}/\Lambda$ (Fig. 2b) and $\bar{\Sigma}/\Sigma$ (Fig. 2c) shares almost all the important features outlined in discussing the features of the $\bar{p}/p$ ratio (Fig. 2a) except for the obvious fact that the experimental NA49 data at low energies ($\simeq$ 10 GeV) seem to be underestimated by our thermal models calculations compared with the profile of $\bar{p}/p$ ratio (Fig. 2a).
+On the other hand, the profiles of the ratios $\bar{\Lambda}/\Lambda$ (Fig. 2b) and $\bar{\Sigma}/\Sigma$ (Fig. 2c) exhibit almost all the significant features outlined in discussing the $\bar{p}/p$ ratio (Fig. 2a), except for the notable observation that the experimental NA49 data at low energies (around $\simeq$ 10 GeV) generally appear to be underestimated by our thermal model calculations compared to the $\bar{p}/p$ ratio profile (Fig. 2a).

-Our CRMC EPOS $1.99$ simulations seem to severely underestimate the experimental data for the whole energy range in the $\bar{\Lambda}/\Lambda$ profile (Fig. 2b), while the same occurs for the $\bar{\Sigma}/\Sigma$ profile (Fig. 2c) except for the very high energy limit ($\sqrt{s_{\mathtt{NN}}}$ $\gtrapprox$ 1 TeV) where CRMC EPOS $1.99$ simulations obviously overestimate the thermodynamic model's calculations for the $\bar{\Sigma}/\Sigma$ ratio.
-Unfortunately no relevant experimental data are available in this regime.
+Our CRMC EPOS $1.99$ simulations notably underestimate the experimental data across the entire energy range in the $\bar{\Lambda}/\Lambda$ profile (Fig. 2b), and the same trend is observed for the $\bar{\Sigma}/\Sigma$ profile (Fig. 2c), except for the very high energy limit ($\sqrt{s_{\mathtt{NN}}} \gtrapprox$ 1 TeV), where the CRMC EPOS $1.99$ simulations clearly overestimate the thermal model calculations for the $\bar{\Sigma}/\Sigma$ ratio.
+Unfortunately, to our knowledge, no relevant experimental data are available in this energy regime.

-In Figure 2d, the profile of the ratio $\bar{\Omega}/\Omega$ based on the thermal model calculations, not only underestimates the experimental data at low energies ($\simeq$ 10 GeV) but also at the medium energies near ($\simeq$ 200 GeV).
-Here our CRMC EPOS $1.99$ simulations seem to overestimate the thermal model calculations in the low energy regime, while it underestimates the experimental data near the 200 GeV RHIC data.
-Moreover, our (IHRG) model calculations (red dashed curve) for this ratio are almost identical to the ideal HRG model calculations (Black solid curve).
+In Figure 2d, the profile of the ratio $\bar{\Omega}/\Omega$ based on the thermal model calculations not only underestimates the experimental data at low energies (around $\simeq$ 10 GeV) but also at medium energies near ($\simeq$ 200 GeV).
+Here, our CRMC EPOS $1.99$ simulations appear to overestimate the thermal model calculations in the low energy regime, while underestimating the experimental data near the 200 GeV RHIC data.
+Moreover, our HRG model calculations (black solid curve) for this ratio are nearly identical to the ideal IHRG model calculations (red dashed curve).